ZelkaT/negroni/README.md

 ## Features

 - Creates an open WiFi access point (no password required)
-- Automatically redirects users to the Negroni poster page
+- Automatically redirects users to the negroni poster page
-- Works with Android, iOS, and desktop captive portal detection
-- Beautiful responsive design

 ## Hardware Required

 - ESP32 development board
 - USB cable for programming

-## Software Setup

 ### Prerequisites

 - PlatformIO (already installed)
-- USB drivers for your ESP32 board (usually CH340 or CP2102)
+- USB drivers for your ESP32 board

 ### Installation Steps

 1. **Open the project in PlatformIO:**
    - Open VS Code or your PlatformIO IDE
-   - File → Open Folder → Select the `esp32-captive-portal` folder
+   - File → Open Folder → Select the `negroni` folder

 2. **Connect your ESP32:**
    - Connect your ESP32 to your computer via USB